Bitdog-research-group/go1-netconfig/README.md

   - [Connection tutorial](#connection-tutorial)

-## ROS through WIFI on diffenrent computers(robot's network)
+## ROS through WIFI on different computers(robot's network)

-We had a problem that didn't allow us to have access of the ROS's topics using a diffenrent computer.
+We had a problem that didn't allow us to have access of the ROS's topics using a different computer.
 Turns out that this was because of the configuration of robot's internet config.

 To solve this we followed the tutorial presented in [here](https://gist.github.com/dbaldwin/b31835f87f16450a956cf3c89e15a289).